A version of this article is published by the Financial Times.

 So widely did Hochar travel and so strong an impression did he create when he did, that for many years Chateau Musar was the only Lebanese wine producer with an international reputation.
 But, despite constant audible reminders of the war in Syria only a few miles from the Bekaa Valley vineyards, there has been an explosion of another sort: in fine-wine production.
 As Lebanon's leading wine writer Michael Karam reports, there are now 50 Lebanese wine producers – some with vines well north of the Bekaa Valley – when there were only 14 at the beginning of the century.

 Chateau Musar continues in the safe hands of Hochar's family and their long-standing winemaker but there are signs that a new spokesman for Lebanese wine is emerging.
 Doubt doth not assail 34-year-old Faouzi Issa of Domaine des Tourelles.
-In London recently to celebrate the 150th anniversary of Lebanon's oldest winery, he (pictured below) declaimed, 'I'm not modest; I'm known as the next Serge Hochar.
+In London recently to celebrate the 150th anniversary of Lebanon's second oldest winery after Chateau Ksara, he (pictured below) declaimed, 'I'm not modest; I'm known as the next Serge Hochar.
 I'm the youngest wine producer and yet I'm the president of the technical committee of the wineries association.'

 For the last 20 years Issa's family (with another Lebanese family) have co-owned Tourelles, founded by a Frenchman whose name lives on in the country's favourite aniseed-flavoured spirit, Arak Brun.
 While learning how to make wine, Issa worked for quite a while at Château Margaux in Bordeaux and René Rostaing in the Rhône and was thrilled to see smart French wine producers reverting from stainless steel to concrete for fermentation vessels.
 He claims Tourelles' unlined concrete fermenters are the oldest in the world (he also claims to be the fifth generation at Tourelles which can't, strictly, be correct).